carlmylo/docu-rpcs3/pages/english/instruments/drums/wii-mpa.md

 ## NOTES

-* Works with or without the Pro Cymbal expansions.
 * Make sure to tell the game which cymbals are connected in the Drum Options menu.
 * Velocity sensitivity doesn't seem to work.
+* RPCN Menus (for sending or accepting online invites) may cause a softlock.
+You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/docu-rpcs3/ctrls_pads){:target="_blank"}.

 ## Pad Informations